-- 35.9.3.
-By all the assessors (should the assessors want an oral) irrespective of whether an oral has taken place by the examiners in the examination process preceding the appointment of the assessors.
-The purpose of such an oral is to assist the assessors in their task of indicating how the dispute must be handled.
-An oral must take place by the assessors if an oral has not taken place by the examiners and if the assessors conclude that the degree should be conferred (see paragraph 34.7 above and paragraph 35.12 below). - 35.10.
-An oral in terms of paragraph 35.9.1 (if the provisional outcome as determined by the non-examining chairperson is that there is unanimity among the examiners that the degree should be conferred) may be conducted by at least two of the three examiner.70 It is however preferred that the oral is conducted by the three examiners.
-Such an oral takes place in the following sessions:
+- 36.8.3.
+By the assessor (should the assessor want an oral) irrespective of whether an oral has taken place by the examiners in the examination process preceding the appointment of the assessor.
+The purpose of such an oral is to assist the assessor in the task of indicating how the dispute must be handled.
+An oral must take place by the assessor if an oral has not taken place by the examiners and if the assessor concludes that the degree should be conferred (see paragraph 35.7 above and paragraph 36.11 below). - 36.9.
+An oral in terms of paragraph 36.8.1 (if the provisional outcome as determined by the non-examining chairperson is that there is unanimity among the examiners that the degree should be conferred) must be conducted by the three examiners.70 Such an oral takes place in the following sessions: